Ling-Yun-Huang/filling-missing-data-electricity-ml/README.md

 ## Citation
 If you use or reference this work, please cite it as follows:

-Huang, L.-Y. (2025). *Filling the Missing Data in Electricity Supply Area Dataset Using Machine Learning Methods*.
-Master’s Dissertation, [University Name], [City], [Country].
+Huang, L.-Y. (2024). *Filling the Missing Data in Electricity Supply Area Dataset Using Machine Learning Methods*.
+Master’s Dissertation, City Univeristy of London, London, UK.

 ---

 ## Acknowledgments
 I would like to thank **Advanced Infrastructure Technology Ltd.** for their collaboration and for providing the datasets used in this research.
-I also appreciate the guidance of my dissertation supervisor, [Supervisor's Name], and the support of [Any Other Acknowledgments].
+I also appreciate the guidance of my dissertation supervisor, **Dr. Aidan Slingsby**.